Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 /help
 ```

-For coordinators, the help command includes the full admin command set.
+For the core/head, the help command includes the full admin command set.

 ## Recommended workshop flow